004: Tim Ferriss on How to Become World-class at Anything [Podcast]

 Here’s what we talked about:

-- How Tim approaches learning, cooking, writing, and other stuff
+- How Tim approaches learning — cooking, writing, you name it

-- Why being born premature (and having other weaknesses) has helped him become who he is
+- Why being born premature (and having other disadvantages) worked to his advantage

 - What his greatest flaws are, how he’s not superhuman, and why failure is no excuse to quit